 - EngineID is a string.

 - UserName is a string.

 - SecName is a string.

 - Clone is zeroDotZero or a list of integers.

-- AuthP is a usmNoAuthProtocol, usmHMACMD5AuthProtocol, or usmHMACSHAAuthProtocol.
+- AuthP is a usmNoAuthProtocol, usmHMACMD5AuthProtocol, usmHMACSHAAuthProtocol, usmHMAC128SHA224AuthProtocol, usmHMAC192SH256AuthProtocol, usmHMAC256SHA384AuthProtocol or usmHMAC384SHA512AuthProtocol.

 - AuthKeyC is a string.

 - OwnAuthKeyC is a string.

 - PrivP is a usmNoPrivProtocol, usmDESPrivProtocol or usmAesCfb128Protocol.

 - PrivKeyC is a string.

 - OwnPrivKeyC is a string.

 - Public is a string.

 - AuthKey is a list (of integer).
 This is the User's secret localized authentication key.
 It is not visible in the MIB.
+The length (number of octets) of this key needs to be:

+- 16 if usmHMACMD5AuthProtocol.

+- 20 if usmHMACSHAAuthProtocol.

+- 28 if usmHMAC128SHA224AuthProtocol.

+- 32 if usmHMAC192SHA256AuthProtocol.

+- 48 if usmHMAC256SHA384AuthProtocol.

+- 64 if usmHMAC384SHA512AuthProtocol.

-The length of this key needs to be 16 if usmHMACMD5AuthProtocol is used, and 20 if usmHMACSHAAuthProtocol is used. - PrivKey is a list (of integer).
+- PrivKey is a list (of integer).
 This is the User's secret localized encryption key.
 It is not visible in the MIB.
-The length of this key needs to be 16 if usmDESPrivProtocol or usmAesCfbl28Protocol is used.
+The length of this key needs to be 16 if usmDESPrivProtocol or usmAesCfb128Protocol is used.